Jason Done

-Jason Done (born 5 April 1973), in Walkden, Lancashire, is an English actor who appeared as Mordred in the 1998 TV miniseries Merlin, opposite Sam Neill.
-He is best known for his role as Stephen Snow in ITV drama Where The Heart Is from 1999 to 2001 and Tom Clarkson in the BBC One school-based drama series Waterloo Road from 2006 to 2013.
+Jason Done (born 5 April 1973) is an English actor and narrator.
+He is best known for portraying the role of Tom Clarkson in the BBC One school-based drama series Waterloo Road (2006–2013).
+Done's other notable credits include Mordred in the miniseries Merlin (1998), and Stephen Snow in ITV drama series Where The Heart Is (1999–2001).
+In 2026, he joined the cast of the ITV soap opera Emmerdale as Steve Sykes.

 Career

 Where The Heart Is

 Done appeared as Stephen Snow in the ITV drama series Where The Heart Is, taking over the part in series 3 from William Ash, in 1999.
 Stephen Snow was the son of Peggy Snow (Pam Ferris) and Vic Snow (Tony Haygarth).
-Done portrayed Stephen throughout Series 3, Series 4 and part of Series 5, during which the character left the fictional town of Skelthwaite.
+Done portrayed Stephen throughout series 3, 4 and part of 5, during which the character left the fictional town of Skelthwaite.

 Waterloo Road

 On 9 March 2006, Done began appearing as English teacher Tom Clarkson in the successful BBC One school-based drama series Waterloo Road.
 On 10 April 2013, it was announced that Done would be leaving his role as Tom after seven years and eight series.
 Tom left the series in the final episode of the eighth series, on 4 July 2013, in a shock twist which saw him fall from the school roof after helping troubled pupil Kyle Stack (George Sampson) from committing suicide.
-Done is the second longest serving cast member.
+Done is the second longest-serving cast member.